-22 s: Solenoid valves 8) and 16) open and the fuel passes through the piping 9) and filter 10) and is then sprayed out through the nozzle, igniting when it comes into contact with the spark.
+22 s: solenoid valves 8) and 9) open and the fuel is sprayed out through the nozzle, igniting when it comes into contact with the spark.

 This is the 1st stage flame.

-29 s: The ignition transformer switches off.
+29 s: the ignition transformer switches off.

-36 s: If the control device TR is closed or has been replaced by a jumper wire, the 2nd stage solenoid valve 11), energized, opens two passages: one to piping 12), filter 13), and the 2nd stage nozzle, and the other to the cylinder 15), piston B, that opens the fan air gate valve in the 2nd stage.
+36 s: if the control device TR is closed or has been replaced by a jumper wire, the 2nd stage solenoid valve 10) opens and the servomotor moves the air damper to 2nd stage position.

 The starting cycle comes to an end.